fpusan/tutorial-template/docs/source/README.rst

 14) Binning with different methods
 15) Binning integration with DAS tool
 16) Taxonomic assignment of bins, and check for taxonomic disparities
-17) Checking of bins with CheckM
+17) Checking of bins with CheckM2 (and optionally classify them with GTDB-Tk)
 18) Merging of previous results to obtain the bin table
 19) Merging of previous results to obtain the contig table
 20) Prediction of kegg and metacyc patwhays for each bin
 21) Final statistics for the run
+22) Generation of tables with aggregated taxonomic and functional profiles

-Detailed information about the different steps of the pipeline can be found in the PDF manual.
+Detailed information about the different steps of the pipeline can be found in the manual.

 2. Installation
 ---------------